Updated: Apr 22

 When you see this picture, you are able to pull all the pieces together and infer what has happened.
 You use your prior knowledge that dogs like to chew things.
 You find the clues in the picture; the dog, the damaged wooden door and the pieces of wood on the floor.
 You probably didn’t even need to consciously think about the inferences you made about the picture.

-Pictures of real-life situations such as the one above are ideal for working on inferencing skills.
+Pictures of real-life situations are ideal for working on the ability to make social inferences.
 That’s why we decided to make Inference Pics.

 Activity 1: What has happened?